Gavin de Becker: Career

-In the 1980s, together with the United States Marshals Service, de Becker co-designed the MOSAIC Threat Assessment Systems, which is used to screen threats to justices of the Supreme Court of the United States, members of United States Congress, and senior officials of the Central Intelligence Agency.
+In the 1980s, together with the United States Marshals Service, de Becker co-designed the MOSAIC threat assessment systems, which is used to screen threats to justices of the Supreme Court of the United States, members of United States Congress, and senior officials of the Central Intelligence Agency.
 Los Angeles County Law enforcement agencies adopted MOSAIC in 1997 to help police manage and reduce spousal abuse cases that might escalate to homicide.

 In 1983, he investigated a stalker for Olivia Newton-John, Sheena Easton, and Cher.
-He also provided his services to celebrities like Richard Burton, Dolly Parton, Jane Fonda, Joan Rivers, Victoria Principal, Tina Turner, and John Travolta.
+He also provided his services to celebrities such as Richard Burton, Dolly Parton, Jane Fonda, Joan Rivers, Victoria Principal, Tina Turner, and John Travolta.

 He was twice appointed to the President's Advisory Board at the United States Department of Justice, in 1982 and 1989.

-He has also served as an advisor for the anti-bullying resource Bystander Revolution, senior advisor to the Rand Corporation, and senior fellow at UCLA's School of Public Policy.
+He has also served as an advisor for the anti-bullying resource Bystander Revolution, senior advisor to the Rand Corporation, and senior fellow at the School of Public Policy, University of California, Los Angeles.

-His first book, The Gift of Fear, published in 1997, was a US number 1 bestseller on The New York Times Bestseller List.
+His first book, The Gift of Fear, published in 1997, made it to number one on The New York Times Best Seller list.

 In 1997, his firm was hired by Bill Cosby to investigate the murder of his son, Ennis, and the threatening letters his family received after the slaying.